-I possessed God after a manner so pure, and so immense, as nothing else could equal.
-In regard to thoughts or desires, all was so clean, so naked, so lost in the divinity, that the soul had no selfish movement, however plausible or delicate; both the powers of the mind and the very senses being wonderfully purified.
+I possessed God after a manner so pure and so immense as nothing else could equal.
+In regard to thoughts or desires, all was so clean, so naked, so lost in the divinity, that the soul had no selfish movement, however praiseworthy or subtle;1 both the powers of the mind and the very senses being wonderfully purified.
 Sometimes I was surprised to find that there appeared not one selfish thought.
 The imagination, formerly so restless, now no more troubled me.
 I had no more perplexity or uneasy reflections.
-The will, being perfectly dead to all its own appetites, was become void of every human inclination, both natural and spiritual, and only inclined to whatever God pleased, and to whatever manner He pleased.
+The will, being perfectly dead to all its own appetites, was become void of every human inclination, both natural and spiritual,2 and only inclined to whatever God pleased, and to whatever manner He pleased.
 This vastness or enlargedness, which is not bounded by anything, however plain or simple it may be, increases every day.
 My soul in partaking of the qualities of her Spouse seems also to partake of His immensity.
 My prayer was in an openness and singleness inconceivable.
 I was, as it were, borne up on high, out of myself.
 I believe God was pleased to bless me with this experience.
 At the beginning of the new life, He made me comprehend, for the good of other souls, the simplicity and desirableness of this passage of the soul into God.

 (During a retreat with the Ursulines in Tonon during her time in Gex, approximately 34 years old)

 Jeanne Marie Bouvier de La Motte Guyon.
 The Autobiography of Madame Guyon.
 Chicago: Moody Press. https://archive.org/stream/theautobiography22269gut/pg22269.txt